jamesob/txture/README.md

    Ensure that there is a blank line between the header information and the body, which can be any HTML.

+4. Realize that, oh my god, I shouldn't be using this: it's so primitive right now.

 ## Installation

 1. Get Leiningen (Clojure not required)